 Isn’t that the truth?
 There’s no danger of that happening at the Big Water Marina thankfully.
 Trey and his brother bought the marina back in 2017 and gradually added more acreage as time went on so that today, the marina is now about 200 acres in total and an island unto itself with multiple RV slots, boat slips, Splash Island, a restaurant, and shop.

 Splash Island is an interlocking floating obstacle course on Lake Hartwell at the Big Water Marina.
-Wibit is a German company who manufactures the actual parts to the obstacle course and they are moveable to create new routes or add onto existing obstacles.
+Wibit is a German company that manufactures the actual parts of the obstacle course and they are moveable to create new routes or add onto existing obstacles.
 This is the second Wibit course I’ve run (well, tried to run, more like slipped around) and it’s so much fun!

 The course as they have it set up now is more than 80 feet long and is in deep enough water where you can safely jump off the highest obstacles and into the nice, warm water.
 They have monkey bars and running obstacles similar to the show, Wipeout, which I love to watch and laugh at all the people falling into the water.
 Now that I’ve done it myself, people are laughing at me falling into the water after failing to make it across some obstacle.